Sayfo1809/alx-system_engineering-devops/0x01-shell_permissions/README.md

 >

 ## 100-change_owner_and_group
-The script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory, this is achieved by means of the **** command
+The script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory, this is achieved by means of the **chown** command

+>
+`chown vincent:staff *`
+>